Bandaging Material - Bestsellers

 Padding for Lining Animal Wraps

-In order to prevent pressure points beneath wraps, padding and wadding material is used.
-These are quite absorbent and breathable so that excess secretions can be soaked up by the padding, while also ensuring that the animal does not sweat beneath the wrap.
+Padding and wadding material is used in order to prevent pressure points beneath wraps.
+They are quite absorbent and breathable so that excess secretions can be soaked up by the padding, while preventing the animal from sweating beneath the wrap.

 Sterile & Non-Sterile Swabs for Veterinary Medicine

-The swabs that are made of fibrous materials and used for treating and covering wounds are equally available as sterile and non-sterile.
+The swabs that are made of fibrous materials and used for treating and covering wounds are available as sterile and non-sterile consumables.
 Swabs are extremely absorbent and are, therefore, used for soaking up blood and other secretions inside and outside of the operating theatre.
 They are non-linting and do not adhere to the wound, preventing further tissue traumatisation during cleaning.

 Conveniently Purchase Veterinary Bandaging Material

-Whether for covering wounds, securing compresses or for cleaning and disinfecting bloody or non-bloody injuries–from Praxisdienst, you can purchase qualitatively high-quality bandaging material for animals at affordable prices.
+Whether for covering wounds or securing compresses - with Praxisdienst, you can purchase high-quality bandaging material for animals at affordable prices.

 If you have questions regarding our products in the bandaging material category, you can contact our customer service by email, chat or telephone.